joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 than four small ones.
 Each of the four samples holds 128 positions, and at each position sits one 4096-dimensional vector.

-The part I had internalised without noticing is that `B` counts *independent* things.
+That is meaning one, and the part I had internalised without noticing is that `B` counts *independent* things.
 Row 0 and row 3 have nothing to say to each other.

-llama.cpp uses the word for something different.
-Its batch is a list of token slots handed to one `llama_decode()` call.
+Meaning two is llama.cpp's batch, which is a list of token slots handed to one `llama_decode()` call.
 Each slot carries a token, a position, and the sequence it belongs to.
 Six slots means six token positions, which might be six positions from one conversation, or one position each from six conversations, or any mixture.
+It is a work order, not a stack of examples.

 <div style="margin: 1.5em 0;">
   <img src="/images/ubatch/batch-two-meanings.svg"
-       alt="Left: a training batch of four rows, each row a separate example, annotated as the batch dimension.
-Right: a llama.cpp batch of four rows, each row a single token slot tagged with a sequence id and a position, with rows belonging to three different conversations." style="width: 100%; height: auto; display: block;"/>
+       alt="Left: a training batch of four rows, each row a separate example, annotated as the batch dimension, shape [4, 128, 4096].
+Right: a llama.cpp ubatch of four rows, each row a single token slot tagged with a sequence id and a position, with rows belonging to three different conversations." style="width: 100%; height: auto; display: block;"/>
 </div>

-I am not going to keep hammering this point, because it is really just a naming collision.
-But it is worth having the picture in mind, since almost everything below follows from the fact that llama.cpp's rows are token slots rather than independent examples.
+The naming collision between those first two is not worth dwelling on, but the picture is, since almost everything below follows from the fact that llama.cpp's rows are token slots rather than independent examples.

 The actual struct in `include/llama.h` is a little more general than I drew it.
 Each slot has an `n_seq_id` count and a *list* of sequence ids, not a single one,